-Next comes the design of the glass itself.
+Next, comes the design of the glass itself.
 Clear?
 Frosted?
 Textured?
 These are just a few of the options.
-A popular feature is grooved metal bars that hold the glass in place, called "caming, which can create unique designs.
+A popular feature is grooved metal barring that holds the glass in place, called "caming, which can create unique designs.

 Now that you know what to look for, visit your local door dealer to browse options and pick out that door that sets your house apart from the rest.

 Patio doors serve as a connection between your inside living space and the outdoors.
 To bring the outside in, consider which style of door will allow you to have the largest opening while maintaining functionality.
 Popular options include sliding, swinging, French, and folding.
 Taller and wider doors will help to create an extension of your living space.

 Materials play a big part in finding the best patio doors.
 Because the majority of the door is glass, you may want to consider energy efficient options such as low-e glass or internal blinds.
 Durability is an important factor too since this door is exposed to the elements.
 Framing made from vinyl, fiberglass, or aluminum will likely weather better than wood.

 Furniture doesn’t have to be made out of wood—glass acts as an excellent way to diversify the materials used in your home’s décor.
 The cool hard surface of glass creates a modern look when paired with metal framing, or an air of sophistication when blended with the warmth of wood.
 It makes for an excellent table top and can be tinted or frosted to suit the colors and feel of the space.
 Glass tops can be cut in a wide variety of shapes and sizes, and the edges can even be finished in different ways for a unique look.